-Niche blogs are the perfect starting point for those entering the blogging world.
-They are arguably more powerful than blogs that focus on broad topics because they:
+A niche blog is the perfect starting point for those entering the blogging world.
+Niche blogs are arguably more powerful than blogs that focus on broad topics because they:

 - Give you a chance to grow authority with readers and search engines.

 - Make finding a loyal audience easier (as long as you write high quality content).

 Blogs that target broader topics are much more difficult to grow unless you have masses of content.
 If you’re a lone-wolf you’ll find niches are a much better way to gain traction.

 Blogging takes time, effort and patience… there’s no way around this.
 However, choosing a niche in which you’re interested can help to give you staying power.

 What are your experiences of niche blogs?
 Leave a thought or two in the comments below.